burrittresearch/wayne-burritt-dance/README.md

 ## Privacy
 >
 >This website is hosted on GitHub Pages and does not use analytics, advertising, cookies, user accounts, or contact forms.
-Visitors who choose to contact Burritt Research by email or LinkedIn do so voluntarily.
+Visitors who choose to contact Wayne Burritt by phone or email do so voluntarily.
 GitHub may collect standard server log information as part of providing hosting services.